 Keep it up Jim - soon the research will prove we are on track here.
 It has happened this way before.
 But beware the vested interests - many groups want this asthma thing to continue. - Drug companies are making millions out of useless but expensive inhalants - Many specialists want it to be kept as a black art to perpetuate their jobs

 Hot off the press !!

-It's a great book that I highly recommend.
+It's a great book that I can highly recommend.
 Get a copy for your Doctor too.